-Section 35(1) of the Act also enlivens section 8 of the PM Rules, which provides guidance to the CEO about circumstances in which it would be appropriate to specify that a support must not be provided by a particular person or provider.
+Via subsection 35(1) of the Act, section 8 of the proposed PM Rules provided guidance to the CEO about circumstances in which it would be appropriate to specify that a support must not be provided by a particular person or provider.
 The CEO is required to be satisfied of at least one of a range of proposed circumstances.
 Examples of circumstances include:

-&lt;sup>3 Recommendation 25 and p162.
+3 Tune Review, Recommendation 25 and p162.